Bird in a park

 • other outdoor professional service providers.

 Have an idea for an improvement for your neighborhood park but not sure where to start?
 The Community Activated Park Project (CAPP) program streamlines the proposal process for neighbors, community groups, and partners seeking to initiate improvements on city-owned parkland.
 Park improvement projects should reflect community and PARD priorities and can include anything from invasive species removal and signage to new benches and nature play features.
-Every CAPP proposal is different, and ideas do not need to be fully formed before submitting a proposal.
+The feasibility review of CAPP proposals includes the site and operational constraints.

 The Community Gardens Program helps groups start new gardens and provides support for existing community gardens on city owned land.
 Nonprofit program partners also provide vital support through grants, volunteer coordination, and liability insurance.